VasconcelosJoao/2022.2-MEI/docs/Elicitacao/perfil.md

 ## <a>Bibliografia</a>
+[1] Análise do perfil do Microempreendedor Individual (MEI).
+Disponível em: https://www.jurozero.sc.gov.br/padrao-categoria-noticias/342-analise-do-perfil-do-microempreendedor-individual-mei.html.
+Acesso em 20 de Janeiro de 2023.

-[1] Cooper, Alan, 1952 - About face 3: the essentials of interaction design
+[2] Cooper, Alan, 1952 - About face 3: the essentials of interaction design